BinaryStudioAcademy/bsa-2023-squirrel/test-db-container/README.md

 2. **Run the Docker Container:**

     Start a Docker container from the built image.
-Replace `YourStrongPassword123` with a strong password for the SQL Server 'sa' user.

     ```bash
     docker run -d -p 1433:1433 --name test-db test-db-container